obsidian.md

 When to use this vs. the static site

-The compiled HTML site (tesserae project build-site → .tesserae/site/) is for sharing — push to GitHub Pages, S3, any static host.
-The Obsidian vault is for reading and querying locally with Dataview and Obsidian's graph view.
-Both project from the same graph, so they never drift.
+The compiled HTML site (tesserae export site → .tesserae/site/) is a one-way, read-only export for sharing — push to GitHub Pages, S3, any static host.
+The Obsidian vault is for reading, querying, and editing locally with Dataview and Obsidian's graph view: it is the one projection whose edits flow back into the graph (see the bidirectional sync section above).
+Both project from the same graph, so they never drift — and corrections you make in Obsidian propagate to the site on the next compile.